Vandermonde polynomial: Alternating

 The defining property of the Vandermonde polynomial is that it is alternating in the entries, meaning that permuting the $X_i$ by an odd permutation changes the sign, while permuting them by an even permutation does not change the value of the polynomial – in fact, it is the basic alternating polynomial, as will be made precise below.

 It thus depends on the order, and is zero if two entries are equal – this also follows from the formula, but is also consequence of being alternating: if two variables are equal, then switching them both does not change the value and inverts the value, yielding $V_n = -V_n,$ and thus $V_n = 0$ (assuming the characteristic is not 2, otherwise being alternating is equivalent to being symmetric).

+Among all alternating polynomials, the Vandermonde polynomial is the lowest degree monic polynomial.

 Conversely, the Vandermonde polynomial is a factor of every alternating polynomial: as shown above, an alternating polynomial vanishes if any two variables are equal, and thus must have $(X_i - X_j)$ as a factor for all $i \neq j$.